Getting your Trinity Audio player ready...

 While removing the bloody sheets from my bed, I was happy with my decision never to skip or go cheap on a mattress liner.
 It performed its function but was destroyed along with all my other bedding.
 I smiled happily as I stuffed the last inch of material into a trash bag that Shellie held.

 Looking around the room after cleaning added a little sunshine to my darkness.
-But there were two unfinished, filthy links to the murders left: Shellie and myself.
+But there were two unfinished, filthy links to the murders left: Shellie—and me.

-As grimy as we were, I was just grateful she didn’t have blood on her face and hair when she peeked out the door.
+As grimy as we were, I was just grateful she didn’t have blood on her face or in her hair when she peeked out the door.
 Instead of thinking we were having sex, my friends might have assumed the worst.
-And no matter how loyal they were to me, they would have called the cops.
+And no matter how loyal they were to me, they’d have either busted in or called the cops.

 I knew what needed to happen next, and a little embarrassment bubbled into my expression.
 Both Shellie and I required showers.